 Next, you’ll want to set your scene; remembering less = more!

 I chose to create a backdrop using a white sheet, simply because I was working in a relatively small room and didn’t have the ability to move furniture out of view.
 So by clipping up this sheet, I was able to create a clean space for my subject, little Emilia, to sit in front of.

 The make-shift flooring is also not essential but it did make clean-up extremely quick and easy!

 Once we were finished, I simply pulled up the paper, threw away the sections that were covered in cake and saved the rest for my Nieces and Nephews to use as drawing paper!

-Click here for the link to my DIY Cake Smash Amazon shopping list!
+Thinking of giving it a go yourself?
+Click here for the link to my DIY Cake Smash Amazon shopping ideas list!

 – Photography: Lori Young Photography

 – Cake Stand: Party Pieces Co

 – Outfit 1 & 3 (Blue & White Romper): A Material Girl